Weinheim–Heidelberg railway: Operations

 Originally passenger traffic on the line was operated as one of four independently operated OEG lines and was referred to as line C. The carriage shed was in Schriesheim.

 Operations were discontinued due to the Second World War from 26 March to 18 June 1945.

 Steam locomotives were replaced by diesel locomotives on the last non-electrified section, between Weinheim and Schriesheim, on 8 January 1954.

 Trains ran every 24 minutes from 2 June 1957.

-After the completion of electrification of the OEG Mannheim–Heidelberg–Weinheim–Mannheim triangular route in 1956, the two train services running to Weinheim were joined together, with every second train continued in Heidelberg, creating so-called "round trip" services.
-Normal train services were also joined together in Heidelberg from 30 May 1965, so that all trains now ran on round trips except for additional peak-hour services.
+After the completion of electrification of the OEG Mannheim–Heidelberg–Weinheim–Mannheim triangular route in 1956, the two train services running to Weinheim were joined, with every second train continued in Heidelberg, creating so-called "round trip" services.
+Normal train services were also joined in Heidelberg from 30 May 1965, so that all trains now ran on round trips except for additional peak-hour services.
 A round trip took 122 minutes.

 Half-hourly services were introduced on 25 September 1966.
 The point where trains crossed had been relocated from Schriesheim to Schriesheim Süd.
 On 25 September, the crossing point was moved back to Schriesheim and the crossing loop in Schriesheim Süd was closed.

 A reduced timetable with less regular intervals was operated from 1 July 1971 to 31 June 1973.
 Afterwards, the operation of regular-interval trains every half hour was restored, with 20-minute intervals in the peak hours.
 After the morning peak, services between Weinheim and Schriesheim ran hourly until 27 May 1979.
 The circuit route was interrupted in Schriesheim until 28 September 1974 (and in Mannheim since 1943).
 Duewag-GT8 sets were used on the northern part of the line, while trains with B4 trailer cars and "half and full trains" (Halb- und Ganzzüge) were used on the southern part.

 Another half-hour cycle was introduced on 23 May 1993 and additional trains ran between Schriesheim and Heidelberg.
 The top speed was increased from 60 km/h to 80 km/h.

 In 1995, the Weinheim and Heidelberg train services were also joined in Mannheim.
 So OEG trains have circulated around the circuit since then, except for trains that reverse in Edingen/Schriesheim or Käfertal/Weinheim.
 Trains running the entire circuit were initially designated as line 62 in 1995, as the VRN envisaged adopting a network-wide naming scheme.
 However, since the MVV used the designation 5 for the OEG service running within Mannheim on its light rail network, the VRN eventually used the designation 5R for trains running on the whole circuit.
 In the VRN's timetable book, however, the timetable was listed in table "R 65".
 The distinction between 5 (for the trains running only between Käfertal and Edingen) and 5R was finally abandoned at the end of 2006 and since then only the designation 5 has been used.
 This designation is now also used in the timetable book.